vercel/next.js/docs/api-reference/data-fetching/get-static-props.md

 Learn more about [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md)

 The current cache status of a page leveraging ISR can be seen through the `x-nextjs-cache` header.
-When a path is first generated and not available in the cache the header will be `MISS`, when a path is in the cache but is past the revalidate period it will be updated in the background and the header will be `STALE`, or when a path is in the cache and has not passed the revalidate period the header will be `HIT`.
+When a path is first generated and not available in the cache the header will be `MISS`, when a path is in the cache but is past the revalidate time it will be updated in the background and the header will be `STALE`, or when a path is in the cache and has not passed the revalidate time the header will be `HIT`.

 ### `notFound`